 1.4.
-Contributions.
+Contributions

-The paper aims to design a human-like decision-making game theory method that incorporates human driving behaviour models for expressway lane change scenarios and enables vehicles to perform safe and efficient human-like decisionmaking behaviours.
-For the quantitative analysis of humanlike behaviour, this paper combines a human-like driver model derived from maximum entropy inverse reinforcement learning with the Stackleberg game theory to establish a decision-making model that simulates more realistic traffic flow interaction behaviour.
+The paper aims to design a human-like decision-making game theory method that incorporates human driving behaviour models for expressway lane change scenarios and enables vehicles to perform safe and efficient human-like decision-making behaviours.
+For the quantitative analysis of human-like behaviour, this paper combines a human-like driver model derived from maximum entropy inverse reinforcement learning with the Stackleberg game theory to establish a decision-making model that simulates more realistic traffic flow interaction behaviour.
 The main contributions of this paper are as follows:

-- Modelling human driving behaviour using maximum entropy inverse reinforcement learning algorithm on next generation simulation (NGSIM). - Establish the cost function of human-like lane change behaviour based on the derived real human driving behaviour model and construct the comprehensive decision-making cost function using the Stackleberg non-cooperative game. - Implement human-like driving decision-making behaviour in expressway lane-changing scenarios using the Stackelberg game.
+- Human driving behaviour is modelled using maximum entropy inverse reinforcement learning algorithm on nextgeneration simulation (NGSIM). - The cost function of human-like lane change behaviour based on the derived real human driving behaviour model is established and the comprehensive decision-making cost function is constructed using the Stackleberg noncooperative game. - Human-like driving decision-making behaviour in expressway lane-changing scenarios is implemented using the Stackelberg game.

 1.5.
-Paper Organization
+Paper organization

 The remainder of the paper is organized as follows: Section 2 introduces the general architecture of the human-like driving decision-making model.
 In Section 3, the human-like driving behaviour model based on maximum entropy inverse reinforcement learning is presented.
 Subsequently, Section 4 discusses the Stackelberg game theory interaction model.
-Section 5 covers the evaluation and analysis of the proposed model's performance.
+Section 5 covers the evaluation and analysis of the proposed model performance.
 Finally, the summary of this research work is drawn in Section 6.